-1. Turn the key to 3 (RUN) without turning the key to 4 (START).
+- 1. Turn the key to 3 (on) without turning the key to 4 (start).
 If there is difficulty in turning the key, rotate the steering wheel until the key turns freely.
-This condition may occur when:
+This condition may occur when: - the front wheels are turned. - a front wheel is against the curb. - 2.
+Turn the key to 4 (start), then release the key as soon as the engine begins cranking.
+Your vehicle has a computer assisted cranking system that assists in starting the engine.
+After releasing the key from the 4 (start) position, the engine may continue cranking for up to 10 seconds or until the vehicle starts.

-• a front wheel is against the curb
+Note: Cranking may be stopped at any time by turning the key to the off position.

-2. Turn the key to 4 (START), then release the key as soon as the engine starts.
-Excessive cranking could damage the starter.
+3. After idling for a few seconds, release the parking brake, apply the brake, shift into gear and drive.

-Note: If the engine does not start on the first try, turn the key to 1 (LOCK), wait 10 seconds and try again.
-If the engine still fails to start, press the accelerator to the floor and try again; this will allow the engine to crank with the fuel shut off in case the engine is flooded with fuel.
+Note: If the engine does not start on the first try, turn the key to the off position, wait 10 seconds and try Step 2 again.
+If the engine still fails to start, press the accelerator to the floor and try Step 2 again, keeping the accelerator on the floor until the engine begins to accelerate above cranking speeds; this will allow the engine to crank with the fuel shut off in case the engine is flooded with fuel.